-a.
-You will deliver four major speeches in the course.
+- a.
+You will deliver two in class speeches.
 More information about speech purposes and instructions will be included in the weeks sections.
-Below you will find basic information about each speech.

-i.
-The Speech of Introduction.

-ii.
-The Informative Speech.

-iii.
-The Special Occasion Speech.

-iv.
-The Persuasive Speech.
-Additionally, this speech will require you to use researched information and sources in your speech and to use a PowerPoint Presentation.

-2. Peer and Self-Evaluations
+Below you will find basic information about each speech. - i.
+The Informative Speech is 3-4 minutes. - ii.
+The Persuasive Speech is 4-5 minutes.
+Additionally, this speech will require you to use researched information and sources in your speech and to use a PowerPoint Presentation. - 2.
+Peer and Self-Evaluations - a.

-a.
 You will complete self-evaluations and a peer evaluation.
-These evaluations will give you the opportunity to reflect on your own speeches and the speeches of your group members.

-3. Week Quizzes

-a.
-You will take quizzes based on chapter readings, videos, and any other supplemental material presented in each module.

-4. Learning Activities

-a.
-You will complete learning activities designed to help you apply course material and prepare for your upcoming speeches and quizzes.

-5. Group Project

-a.
-You will be assigned a group and together you will use multimedia and create a video file project.
+These evaluations will give you the opportunity to reflect on your own speeches and the speeches of your group members. - 3.
+Week Quizzes - a.
+You will take quizzes based on chapter readings, videos, and any other supplemental material presented in each module. - 4.
+Learning Activities - a.
+You will complete learning activities designed to help you apply course material and prepare for your upcoming speeches and quizzes. - 5.
+Group Project - a.
+You will be assigned a group and together you will use multimedia and create a video file project. - 6.
+Resume and Cover Letter